Own Your Life to Overcome Challenges

 When You Take Personal Responsibility

 Just imagine if your example of personal responsibility changes you in such a way that even people you don’t know start to watch and imitate you.
 What if rising above the inferior behavior becomes the majority disruption around you? … feeding into itself and fueling mass inspiration.
 Respecting and honoring each other for being as unique as each person is while making this kind of statement actually redeems and forgives mistakes and misconceptions of the past in your life and in previous generations.
-The reason it does this is because it breeds radical understanding that nurtures unconditional love.
+The reason it does this is because it breeds radical understanding and communication that nurtures unconditional love.

 Is this idealistic?
 Sort of, but not really because it’s practical and possible.
-When I learned about the reality of my family and how we were raised in the defeating culture and customs of generations, and then albeit slowly, learned how to make my dream of changing my family legacy a reality, there was no magic, only dedicated choices to communication and understanding which honors and respects everyone involved.
+When I learned about the reality of my family and how we were raised in a defeating culture and customs of generations, and then albeit slowly, learned how to make my dream of changing my family legacy a reality, there was no magic, only dedicated choices to communication and understanding which honors and respects everyone involved.
 That doesn’t mean mistakes or poor outcomes disappear as if they never existed; it brings love and grace into the picture which might acknowledge those poor choices, but then covers them with the possibility of building on more solid ground.
 The answer is not to eliminate and delete what has happened in the past since history is a poignant learning tool, the conclusion is to bring it to the light so that you can see more clearly and build better traditions.

 Living Excellently is a result of: